-The Group's investment in an associate is stated in the consolidated statement of financial position at the Group's share of net assets under the equity method of accounting, less any impairment losses.
+The Group's investments in associates is stated in the consolidated statement of financial position at the Group's share of net assets under the equity method of accounting, less any impairment losses.
 Adjustments are made to bring into line any dissimilar accounting policies that may exist.

-The Group's share of the post-acquisition results and other comprehensive income of an associate are included in profit or loss.
+The Group's share of the post-acquisition results and other comprehensive income of associates are included in profit or loss.
 In addition, when there has been a change recognised directly in the equity of the associate, the Group recognises its share of any changes, when applicable, in the consolidated statement of changes in equity.
-Unrealised gains and losses resulting from transactions between the Group and its associate are eliminated to the extent of the Group's investment in the associate, except where unrealised losses provide evidence of an impairment of the assets transferred.
-Goodwill arising from the acquisition of the associate is included as part of the Group's investment in an associate.
+Unrealised gains and losses resulting from transactions between the Group and its associates are eliminated to the extent of the Group's investment in the associates, except where unrealised losses provide evidence of an impairment of the assets transferred.
+Goodwill arising from the acquisition of the associates is included as part of the Group's investments in associates.